5 Reasons Why You Should Consider a Career as a Medical Coder

 1. It’s a growing career.

-According to the BLS, there is a predicted 11% growth for Medical Records and Health Information Technicians, and the median annual wage in 2018 was $40,350.
+According to the BLS, there is a predicted 9% growth for Medical Records and Health Information Technicians from 2020-2030, and the median annual wage in 2018 was $40,350.

 Medical coding is a growing career for several reasons.
 As life expectancy increases, there is a larger aging population that needs to be served by the healthcare industry.
 Technology is also changing medical coding as there is an increased focus on the digitization of health records.
 This gives medical coders an advantage as healthcare implements these changes.
 Coders will already have the technical knowledge to ensure accuracy and increase efficiency as these changes are made.